Fishing and Hunting

 Fishing is productive through the year with the greatest activity in the spring.
 Species of sport fish include crappie and large mouth and white bass.
 Channel and flathead catfishing is quite good and often spectacular.

-Most lands at Fall River are open for public hunting with the exception of the Kansas Department of Wildlife, Parks, and Tourism lands, developed camping areas, picnic areas, dam and project operation sites, as well as refuge areas.
-Game species managed by the Kansas Department of Wildlife, Parks, and Tourism and the U.S. Army Corps of Engineers are primarly bobwhite quail, mourning dove, greater prarrie chicken, cottontail rabbit, squirrel, white-tailed deer, and turkey.
+Most lands at Fall River are open for public hunting with the exception of the Kansas State Park lands, developed camping areas, picnic areas, dam and project operation sites, as well as refuge areas.
+Game species managed by the Kansas Department of Wildlife and Parks and the U.S. Army Corps of Engineers are primarily bobwhite quail, mourning dove, greater prairie chicken, cottontail rabbit, squirrel, white-tailed deer, and turkey.

 Camping and Picnicking